 6 Take the cable car across to Dursey Island at the tip of Beara for an alternative crossing and some fine hiking and bird watching.

-7 Or take a jaunt up and over the vertiginous Healy Pass cuts the peninsula in half but incredible views.
+7 Or take a jaunt up and over the vertiginous Healy Pass which cuts the peninsula in two between Cork and Kerry, incredible views.

 10 Round off the day with a visit to Teddy O Sullivan’s Pub for the finest organic mussels (from the bay opposite) and perhaps a pint of Murphy’s.